 Not at all.
 The amendment covers all health programs funded through appropriations bills for the Departments of Labor, Health and Human Services, and Education - not only programs covering the poor.
 And Congress has enacted the same policy in programs for the military, federal employees, and others who are not poor.
-Moreover, low-income Americans have often been more likely than others to oppose abortion.1 This is also true of Americans who face other disadvantages, with 59% of those with a high school education or less holding that abortion is morally wrong - compared to 35% of college graduates.2 As Grace Olivarez, the only Latina on the 1972 Rockefeller commission on population growth, said when she dissented from this presidential commission's pro-abortion conclusions: "The poor cry out for justice and equality and we respond with legalized abortion."
+Moreover, low-income Americans have often been more likely than others to oppose abortion and public funding of abortion.
+This is also true of Americans who lack other advantages such as a college degree.2 As Grace Olivarez, the only Latina on the 1972 Rockefeller Commission on Population Growth, said when she dissented from this presidential commission's proabortion conclusions: "The poor cry out for justice and equality and we respond with legalized abortion."
 That is discrimination against the poor.